victorliu-sq/PaperWriting/FlashSMP.md

 Therefore, the inherent nature of the GS algorithm, with its need for dynamic and often unequal work distribution, makes it particularly challenging to implement efficiently on a GPU.

+## Existing Methods

+The parallel versions of both the Gale-Shapley and McVitie-Wilson algorithms partition the set of men among multiple threads, each running a local version of the algorithm.
+Threads make proposals on behalf of men using atomic compare-and-swap (CAS) operations to update the suitor status of women safely.
+In the parallel Gale-Shapley algorithm, rejected men are added to local queues and processed in subsequent rounds, with optional synchronization to redistribute unmarried men among threads for load balancing.

+In contrast, the parallel McVitie-Wilson algorithm adds rejected men to local stacks, allowing threads to continue making proposals immediately until all men are matched, thus avoiding the need for periodic synchronization.